 Some people take corporate jobs for the benefits and stability with the goal of climbing the proverbial corporate ladder until they can kick their feet up in retirement.
 Others see their corporate gig as a steppingstone, using the knowledge, the experience, and the connections prior to starting their own venture.
-Richard Liu, was of the latter mindset when he left his plush position at a known technology company to pursue his personal passion for design.
+Richard Liu, the creator of DSPTCH was of the latter mindset when he left his plush position at a known technology company to pursue his personal passion for design.

 What started as a simple concept born from his own personal necessity quickly grew from a single product to a full collection of accessories.
 Liu merged his interest for design and his affinity for military products to create DSPTCH.